-January’s PFS could potentially deliver both lower cap-ex & op-ex
+The PFS could potentially deliver both lower cap-ex & op-ex

 Based on the large number of global EV platforms and over 100 battery mega-factories coming online (according to Benchmark Mineral Intelligence).
 I expect lithium prices to move higher, perhaps trading between US$10k-$16k per tonne, for much of the 2020s.
-A price around US$10k/tonne is all that Cypress would need to thrive, as management believes op-ex will be around US$4k/tonne.
+A price around US$10k/tonne is all that Cypress needs to thrive, as management believes op-ex will be around US$4k/tonne.

 At C$0.17 per share, Cypress Development Corp.’s [TSX-V CYP] / [OTCQX: CYDVF] valuation appears cheap compared to peers and to its after-tax NPV(8%).
 The Enterprise Value (“EV“) is less than 1% of the PEA-derived NPV.
 Compare that to a range of 2.0% to 12.5% (average of 6.3%) among peers on the chart above.

 Make no mistake, almost every lithium junior is trading cheaply, but most will never make it past PFS-stage.
 Cypress has an excellent chance of moving beyond PFS-stage, especially if/when it finds a strategic / financial partner to share development costs.